ghstahl/P7/docs/decentralized-token-management-support.md

 ### Use Cases

+Please visit [JWT.IO](https://jwt.io/) to interigate what is inside the access_tokens I am creating below.

 #### The ability to create a Client_Credentials Flow type token
 I need to be able to create a Client_Credentials token, where I can pass in an arbitrary user, with arbitrary scopes, and abitrary claims.
 I need the service to then manage that token whilst in flight.
 ```